 - Students who become newly eligible due to birth, adoption or legal guardianship during the academic year can apply for a prorated grant.
 Awards will be processed within one month after an application is received and approved.

 - Students must reapply annually.

 - All PhD students whose children live with them are eligible for this grant.
-In addition, Master’s students enrolled in most programs that award the Master of Science, and in programs awarding the Master of Architecture or Master in City Planning are eligible if their children live with them.
+In addition, Master’s students enrolled in most programs that award the Master of Science or Master of Engineering, and in programs awarding the Master of Architecture or Master in City Planning are eligible if their children live with them.

 - If you are not eligible for the Grant for Graduate Students with Children but are experiencing financial challenges with the expense categories the grant is meant to assist with (e.g. child care, health care, or housing), please contact your degree program office so that an individualized assessment of your needs can be conducted.